 • Press + content engine self-sustaining

-Outcome: category-defining
+Outcome: category-defining at national scale

 08b · Commerce flywheel